Quantized Hall drift in a frequency-encoded photonic Chern insulator: Abstract

 \section{Abstract}

-The prospect of developing more efficient classical or quantum photonic devices through the suppression of backscattering is a major driving force for the field of topological photonics.
-However, genuine protection against backscattering in photonics requires implementing architectures with broken time-reversal which is technically challenging.
-Here, we make use of a frequency-encoded synthetic dimension scheme in an optical fibre loop platform to experimentally realise a photonic Chern insulator inspired from the Haldane model where time-reversal is explicitly broken through temporal modulation.
-The bands' topology is assessed by reconstructing the Bloch states' geometry across the Brillouin zone.
+The quantization of transport and its resilience to backscattering are key features for leveraging topological matter in applications that demand stringent noise mitigation, such as metrology and quantum information processing.
+Due to the bosonic nature of light, engineering such robust, ``one-way'' channels in synthetic photonic systems imposes the implementation of topological models with broken time-reversal symmetry; this is challenging since photons possess neither an electric charge nor a magnetic moment.
+Here, we propose and demonstrate a novel approach to realizing photonic Chern insulators -- topological insulators with broken time-reversal symmetry -- by encoding a Haldane-like model in the synthetic frequency dimension of an optical fiber loop platform.
+The bands' topology is assessed by reconstructing the Bloch states geometry across the Brillouin zone.
 We further highlight its consequences by measuring a driven-dissipative analogue of the quantized transverse Hall conductivity.
-Our results thus open the door to harnessing topologically protected unidirectional transport of light in frequency-multiplexed photonic systems.
+Our results open new avenues for harnessing topologically protected light propagation in frequency-multiplexed photonic systems, with applications ranging from precision metrology to photonic quantum processors.